GreenHUrb/GreenHUrb-Dashboard/README.md

 To start the development server, run the following command:

     ```bash
-    npm run dev
+    npm start
+    # or
-    yarn dev
+    yarn start
     ```

-Open your browser and navigate to `http://localhost:5173` to see your application in action.
+Open your browser and navigate to `http://localhost:8000` to see your application in action.

 ## Build